-Your doctor will take into account both the grade and stage of your cancer when recommending a treatment plan.
+Other staging systems can also be used for kidney cancer.
 If your doctor uses a staging system other than the one mentioned above, ask to have it explained in terms you can understand.

-Last Medical Review: 11/27/2012
+Last Medical Review: 04/29/2014

-Last Revised: 01/23/2013
+Last Revised: 02/10/2016